New Hampshire Fire History

 EMS Partners

 Emergency medical services are a critical part of New Hampshire’s public safety system.
 While many communities operate EMS through their fire departments, others rely on independent agencies, regional services, or private providers to answer 911 medical emergencies.
-This page documents those non-fire department EMS partners—municipal services and contracted providers alike—that respond to emergency calls in the field.
+This page documents those non-fire department EMS partners—both transporting ambulance services and organized non-transport first-response agencies—that respond to emergency calls in the field.
 It does not include agencies that operate solely as interfacility transport services.

 45th Parallel EMS